acidjunk/web2py-pages/README.md

 markmin text, html text, plain text, image, imageslider, photoalbum, FAQ, address, file upload, links and a couple of pre defined forms.

+Installation:
+To try it; just create a new app from the web2py admin and copy the content of this github folder over it.
+Then remove the checking for strict keyword in db.py:
+OLD line:
+    db = DAL('sqlite://storage.sqlite',pool_size=1,check_reserved=['all'])
+NEW line:
+    db = DAL('sqlite://storage.sqlite',pool_size=1)

+Todo:
+- Add the extra styling info in one.css file
+- Test
+- Clean up older web2py constructs

+Needed dependencies:
+- gdata for google picasa
+- PIL for scaling and thumbs (ImageMagick support will be added)

 Changelog:
 -----